jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 fairly painless because Caqti supports both.

 I also made use of Caqti's features for dealing with custom column types.
-Caqti does not have built-in support for JSON columns, but it was relatively easy to add a custom column type to handle this:
+Caqti does not have built-in support for JSON columns, but adding a custom column type to handle this was straightforward:

 ```
 type readings = float option array [@@deriving yojson]